 AMCP supports the concept of medication synchronization as one tool that may improve adherence.

-AMCP supports off-label use of FDA-approved drugs when medically appropriate and necessary, but opposes government-mandated coverage of specific pharmaceuticals whether for FDA-approved or off-label uses, which can fail to consider safe, effective and lower-cost alternatives.
+AMCP supports off-label use of FDA-approved pharmaceuticals and related products when medically appropriate, safe and necessary.
+AMCP opposed government-mandated coverage of specific pharmaceuticals and related products, whether for FDA-approved or off-label uses, which can fail to consider safe, effective and lower-cost alternatives.

 Patient Care Services Provided by a Pharmacist